http://docs.vmd.citrix.com/XenServer/5.0.0/1.0/en_gb/

 Delete local storage

-1. First, you have to determine the Storage-Repository-UUID:
+1. First, you have to determine the Storage-Re

 # xe sr-list or xe sr-list name-label=Local\ storage